MakeSchool-Tutorials/react-meteor-d3-heroku-tutorial/P2-Server-Side/content.md

 >      }
 >    });

-Now that we have our client side server code written, let's move on to our frontend code.
+Now that we have our server side code written, let's move on to our frontend code.